 From the very beginning their project had two main focuses: education and environment.

 We teach people, children and adults, to do instruments from their own rubbish, that’s the educational part.
 From the environmental point of view, people learn more about consumption and how to reuse things.
 In this country, with drug sellers, we have a culture of easy money.
 We are showing young people that money is not the only way.
 You don’t need money to create a rock band.

 And they did it.
 Inspired by others and learning from the Internet.

-My house is done from recycled things, rubbish.
-I have solar panel, dry bath, organic garden and animals which I took from the street, 12 dogs.
-I live outside Bogota, I cannot breath the air of the city and I wanted to learn to produce food.
+My house is made from recycled things, rubbish.
+I have a solar panel, dry bath, organic garden and animals which I took from the street, 12 dogs.
+I live outside Bogota, I can't breathe the air of the city and I wanted to learn to produce food.
 We depend all the time on buying, on governments.
 We have to create our own way.